Phistr90/silo-usb-nfc/README.md

 ## Arguments

 - `command`: The command code sent to the SiLo.
 See possible command codes referenced below.
+- `reveal`: Indicates via boolean whether or not to print data and instructions required for the NFT reveal process.
 - `block`: The desired blockhash to include within the SiLo signature.
 If blank, a random number is used.
+- `blockDigits`:Tthe block number that corresponds to the blockhash provided; needed for reveal
 - `to_addr`: The desired Ethereum address to include within the SiLo signature.
 If blank, a random number is used.
 - `pubkey`: Force usage of another ECDSA P256 public key in order to validate the signature.
 Useful when validating a `tertiaryPublicKey` signature on a subsequent tap.
 - `json`: Indicate via boolean whether or not to print out certain SiLo values in a JSON blob.
 Note that under command `00` these values are missing the `tertiaryPublicKey`.
 NOTE: requires an `export` dir to be present in the root project directory to be created.